keycloakify/oidc-spa/README.md

 ## Sponsors

-Project backers — we trust and recommend their services.
+Project backers, we trust and recommend their services.

 <br/>